 In 2011, the first year undergraduates’ visits to the anatomy schools and their compulsory classes in life-drawing keep alive Ruskin’s insistence on seeing that is the basis of drawing, painting, sculpting, writing, film-making, performing: in short, of creation itself.
 1997 graduate John Gerrard’s commission for the 2011 Manchester International Festival, Infinite Freedom Exercise (near Abadan, Iran), shows an endlessly evolving, hyper-realistic virtual world.
 On a 30ft high sculptural LED wall, a single figure in army fatigues moves continuously through a series of military training manoueuvres.
 Using cutting-edge 3D motion scanning, Gerrard’s piece is a disturbing, lyrical meditation on portraiture.
 It presents a troubled, contemporary world we recognize, but makes us see and think of it afresh.
 As Ruskin put it in Modern Painters, ‘To see clearly is poetry, prophecy, and religion – all in one’.
 And perhaps there’s no contradiction in that.

-(Published on the occasion of a group exhibition to celebrate the 30 year anniversary of the Ruskin School of Art’s BFA course, Modern Art Oxford)
+(Published on the occasion of the exhibition at Modern Art, Oxford to celebrate the 30 year anniversary of honours accreditation for the Ruskin School of Art’s BFA course)